erichartline/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 27: Thursday, July 6, 2017

+**Today's Progress** I watched most of this week's M101JS videos and read more YDKJS.

+**Thoughts:** Unfortunately, I think this is going to be the end of this edition of #100DaysOfCode.
+I was able to fit in some time for videos and some reading today, but I'm not sure if I will have any time at all to do anything coding-related for the next few days.
+If that changes, I'll keep this going, but it sounds like it's going to be a very busy trip.

 ### Day 26: Wednesday, July 5, 2017

 **Today's Progress** I went through some Redux stuff trying to solve a bug in my team project, and I read some YDKJS.